OUR ULTIMATE COVID BOOKING GUARANTEE. FIND OUT MORE

 While typical Indian tea was made with the addition of extra spices, giving it the identity of chai, the Malayan-based tea sellers had to improvise with whatever they had around.
 Shipping spices all the way from India just for tea was not affordable; hence came the use of condensed milk, which changed the flavour of the tea significantly.

-As for the type of tea used, the strong robust flavor is attributed to the use of tea dust.
-Tea dust was used widely among the Indian Muslim immigrants as it was the cheapest source of tea they could afford on their meager wages.
-It is known that tea dust (remnants of tea leaf processing) is unavoidably bitter, and the Indian Muslim chai wallahs discovered that the condensed milk helped alleviate the bitterness.
+As for the type of tea used, the strong robust flavour is attributed to the use of tea dust.
+Tea dust(remnants of tea leaf processing) was used widely among Indian Muslim immigrants, as it was the cheapest source of tea they could afford on their meager wages.
+It is known that tea dust is unavoidably bitter, so the chai wallahs discovered that the condensed milk helped alleviate the bitterness.

 The art of ‘pulling’ tea has become widely regarded as an amazing display of showmanship, so much so that Malaysia often holds competitions for stylistic skills, and competitors never fail to put on an acrobatic show.

 Teh tarik is consumed by everyone at anytime of the day, but is most commonly drunk during breakfast and supper time, with a meal of roti canai and curry.
 An iced variation, simply named teh ais (iced tea) is available should the heat of tropical Malaysia be a little too much.
 Should you wish to order a less sweetened version, simply ask for it to be ‘kurang manis’ (koo-rang ma-nis).